pioz/faker/README.md

 ## Factory

 One of the nice things about Faker is that it can also be used as a factory library.
-In fact when we call the `faker.Build` method if a value is not zero then it is not modified, leaving the original value.
+In fact when we call the `faker.Build` function if a value is not zero then it is not modified, leaving the original value.
 This allows you to create factory functions very easily:

 ```go
 faker.SetSeed(623)